Beth likes living life in the slow lane. She takes time to enjoy the little things in life.

 Calendars can be plain and functional or glossy and colorful.
 The great thing about a daily tear-off calendar is that the user will think of you every day of the year.
 You can make them smile (or frown) by adding a handwritten message on each page.
 That way, you will not only help them keep track of the date, but you will also ensure that you are constantly in their thoughts.

-There are some lovely daily desk calendars available with vintage cartoons.
-My favorites are ones that have drawings by Ronald Searle (of St Trinian's School) or delightful pony cartoons by Norman Thelwell.
 Handwrite some random little messages of love on a few key dates and make your loved one’s heart beat a little faster.
-A daily tear-off calendar can truly be a memorable and thoughtful gift for all the right reasons.
+A daily diary or tear-off daily calendar can make a really memorable and thoughtful present.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.